Sorry, Donald Trump, but that’s not what I call a peace deal

 This is the summary of recent events.
 Had Donald Trump not decided to force Netanyahu to apologise to the prime minister of Qatar, dictated a humiliating text to him, and placed a Qatari representative next to him who checked every word Netanyahu said, we might still be in the midst of a war.

-No other leader could have made this sequence of events happen, except for Donald Trump.
-The efforts invested by President Macron, Prime Minister Starmer, Canada’s Prime Minister Carney, and many others in the international community helped the process that ended with the agreement to end the war.
+No other leader could have made this sequence of events happen except for Trump.
+The efforts invested by Emmanuel Macron, Keir Starmer, Canada’s prime minister Mark Carney, and many others in the international community helped to facilitate an end to the war.
 They deserve thanks and appreciation.
 However, only one leader made a dramatic difference.

 Trump deserves appreciation and gratitude from Israel, especially for forcing its prime minister to do what he had refused to do for over a year.
-This agreement was possible a year ago – but only when Donald Trump decided did it become possible.
+This agreement was possible a year ago – but only when Trump decided did it become reality.

 It is not a peace agreement.
 The title Trump suggested for the conference now taking place in Sharm el-Sheikh – “Peace 2025” – has nothing to do with what has happened so far.